Supplying Syracuse with Farm Fresh Produce for over 90 years.

 August – green squash, yellow squash, leaf lettuce, romaine, escarole, corn, tomatoes, eggplant, early cabbage, blueberries, carrots, peppers, hot peppers, cucumbers, cauliflower, butternut squash, spaghetti squash, early New York State apples, radishes, cubanelle

 September – broccoli, late cabbage, acorn squash, buttercup squash, pie pumpkins, New York State Apples, red pepper peppers, hot peppers, cucumbers, cauliflower, butternut squash, spaghetti squash tomatoes, eggplant, corn, carrots, radishes, onions, potatoes, green squash, cabbage, cubanelle, lettuce, apple cider

 October – pumpkins, squash, late cabbage tomatoes, onions, potatoes, New York State apples, apple cider

 Please note these are approximations on when different homegrown items become available.
-Once available most items continue homegrown throughout the season.
+Once available, most items continue throughout the season.